πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Gotcha: return a - b; seems to work but overflows for large or negative values.
-Always compare and return -1 / 0 / 1.
+Gotcha: return a - b; looks like it works, but it can overflow for large or negative values.
+Always compare and return -1, 0, or 1.

 Struct with two-key sort